RsyncProject/rsync/rsync.1.md

 specifying additional remote-host args in the same style as the first, or with the hostname omitted.
 For instance, all these work:

->     rsync -av host:file1 :file2 host:file{3,4} /dest/
+>     rsync -aiv host:file1 :file2 host:file{3,4} /dest/
->     rsync -av host::modname/file{1,2} host::modname/file3 /dest/
+>     rsync -aiv host::modname/file{1,2} host::modname/extra /dest/
+>     rsync -aiv host::modname/first ::modname/extra{1,2} /dest/

+In a modern rsync, you only need to quote or backslash-escape things like spaces from the local shell but not also from the remote shell:

->     rsync -av host::modname/file1 ::modname/file{3,4} /dest/
+>     rsync -aiv host:'a simple file.pdf' /dest/

-**Older versions of rsync** required using quoted spaces in the SRC, like these
-examples:
+Older versions of rsync only allowed specifying one remote-source arg, so it required the remote side to split the args at a space.
+You can still get this old-style arg splitting by using the [`--old-args`](#opt) option:

->     rsync -av host:'dir1/file1 dir2/file2' /dest
+>     rsync -ai --old-args host:'dir1/file1 dir2/file2' /dest
->     rsync host::'modname/dir1/file1 modname/dir2/file2' /dest
+>     rsync -ai --old-args host::'modname/dir1/file1 modname/dir2/file2' /dest

-This word-splitting only works in a modern rsync by using [`--old-args`](#opt) (or its environment variable) and making sure that [`--protect-args`](#opt) is not enabled.
+See that option's section for an environment variable that can be exported to help old scripts.

 ## CONNECTING TO AN RSYNC DAEMON